The Mac Task Manager: Your Guide to Activity Monitor

 Energy

 The Energy tab is a little easier to understand.
-You’ll see a list of running apps and how much energy they’re consuming at the moment.
+You’ll see a list of all the Mac apps that are running and how much energy they’re consuming at the moment.
 The lower the “Energy Impact” number, the less power it’s using.

 You should note a couple of specific, practical sections under this tab.
 First, “Time Remaining” estimates how much time your battery has left before it dies.
 If your computer’s plugged in, “Time Until Full” shows how long you must charge it to reach full capacity.